vc-74/DotNetBenchmarking/Source/DotNetBenchmarking/FunctionCall/README.md

 This folder contains benchmarks comparing different methods of calling a function.
 Here, function is used as a general concept which includes instance methods, static methods, delegates... in the .net world.

-The runtimes the benchmarks are executed on are:
-- .NET Framework 4.7.2
-- .NET 7

 ## The case
 These tests are based on a very simple case equivalent to: